 If you want safer alternatives, there’s Deluge and qBittorrent.
 Both are open-sourced and much safer options.
 Coupled with a reliable VPN, this leaves no gaps from the technical standpoint.
 Think before clicking on links, and you should be safe.

-A VPN can minimize the number of potential risks, but it should be a service you can trust.
+A VPN can minimize the number of potential risks to your online activity, but it should be a service you can trust.
 Otherwise, you’re just going out of the frying pan into the fire.
-So do your research and pick a service that will protect you.
+So do your research and pick a service that will protect you even when on P2P network.

 More VPN guides from CyberNews: